jjsam07/Library-System/README.md

 Paste your corresponding path from OpenCOBOLIDE settings to make.bat.
 ![step 2](https://github.com/jjsam07/Library-System/blob/main/images/step2.png)

-Save make.bat and double-click make.bat to run it (you can do it also in cmd).
+Save make.bat and double-click make.bat to run it (you can run it also in cmd).

 ## Clean-up

 To clean up the project directory for a fresh build, do the same as step 1 and 2
 in Compilation.
-But instead of opening make.bat, open clean.bat
+But instead of doing it with make.bat, do it with clean.bat.
-Save clean.bat and double-click clean.bat to run it (you can do it also in cmd).
+Save clean.bat and double-click clean.bat to run it (you can run it also in cmd).